 Here are a few summer maintenance tips for your hearing aids.
 Hearing aids are delicate machines with lots of moving parts.
 Because of this, they require different kinds of maintenance with each season?s change.

 Prolonged exposure in frigid months can zap your hearing aid’s batteries and lead to cracked plastic components.
 In summer months that can be hot and dry one day, or humid and full of sudden thunderstorms, your hearing aid device can suffer in other ways.
-As we transition from the freezing cold temperatures of winter to the warming temperatures of spring and summer, condensation can build up in hearing aids and cause damage.
-Moisture can have a negative effect on the electronic elements that make hearing aids work.
+As we transition from the cold temperatures of winter to the warming temperatures of spring and summer, condensation can build up in hearing aids and cause damage.
+Moisture can harm the electronic elements that make hearing aids work.
 Batteries can short out and other components can corrode.

-- Be sure to store your hearing aids in a clean container that is located in a cool and dry location.
-Heat can cause major damage to hearing aids, so do not leave them, for example, in your car while you run an errand, or on top of a counter or table that is exposed to the sun.
+Be sure to store your hearing aids in a clean container that is located in a cool and dry location.
+Heat can cause major damage to hearing aids.
+So do not leave them, for example, in your car while you run an errand, or on top of a counter or table that is exposed to the sun.
 It can be easy to forget the location of your hearing aids, especially if you leave them out but not in a container or in a dedicated space that you return to.
 Try to store your hearing aids in the same place every time you take them out.

 Remove your hearing aids when you are exercising.
 This may seem like a no-brainer, but we often become so comfortable with our hearing aid devices that we forget that they are there at all.
 Exercising, especially in summer months, simply means more opportunities for your hearing aids to collect moisture.
 So, it is very important to remove them before you get too sweaty.